kareynjeri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 14 --> Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 file 15 --> Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+filen 16 --> Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume